 FYI, I also see Chase and Capital One both listed as payees as “MASTERCARD, JPMORGAN CHASE BNK”, “MASTERCARD, CAPITAL ONE”, respectively.
 I cannot comment if these work the same way however.
 If anyone has a data point to share, please do so in the comments below!

 If you don’t yet have a Simplii account, consider using our referral link and earn up to a $250 welcome bonus when you meet the deposit requirements!
-Our review of Simplii’s Visa credit card shows that it isn’t horrible either.
+Our Simplii Cash Back Visa credit card review shows that it isn’t horrible either.